GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/intro.rst

 This API is designed to:

-* Support Vulkan™, DirectX™ 12, DirectX 11, OpenGL, and OpenCL™ on GCN-based Radeon™ graphics cards and APUs.
+* Support Vulkan™, DirectX™ 12, DirectX 11, OpenGL, and OpenCL™ on GCN, RDNA, and RDNA2-based Radeon™ graphics cards and APUs.
 * Support Microsoft Windows® and Linux®.
 * Provide derived counters based on raw hardware performance counters.
 * Provide a fine-grained way to collect performance data for an application.